 KPI One: Predictable growth (or forecasting)

-Predictable growth is one of the key value propositions for sales engagement.
+Predictable growth is one of the key value propositions for sales execution.
 However, it doesn’t happen automatically.
-Sales engagement “hobbyists” who use their SEPs for some of their sales activities, while dabbling with other tools and strategies, will not get there.
+Sales execution “hobbyists” who use their SEPs for some of their sales activities, while dabbling with other tools and strategies, will not get there.

 If your revenue team puts in the hard work to write solid sales messages, learn which sequences or cadences are the most successful in each common sales scenario, and follow that process persistently, then you should start to see that a consistent prospecting volume produces a consistent set of meetings, opportunities, and sales.